 Workshop Intensive for Dancers, Performers, and Choreographers

-Young Lungs Dance Exchange is thrilled to present Toronto-based Choreographer, Dramaturge, and Teacher Alejandro Ronceria, Director of Dance Training at The Banff Centre for the Arts, for a week-long workshop intensive over Spring Break.
+Young Lungs Dance Exchange is presenting Toronto-based Choreographer, Dramaturge, and Teacher Alejandro Ronceria, Director of Dance Training at The Banff Centre for the Arts, for a week-long workshop intensive over Spring Break.

 When: Monday, March 31 – Friday, April 4, 2025, 10:00 AM – 4:00 PM